Rare Disease & Orphan

 Achieving Orphan Drug Designation (ODD) from the FDA or EMA is key to accelerating clinical development of rare disease therapies and provides various benefits including regulatory assistance, financial incentives, and market exclusivity.
 Early and frequent interactions with regulators are important to ensure agreement on proposed trial designs and overall development strategy, especially when adaptive trial designs may be considered and expedited pathways to reach approval can be utilized.
 Medpace supports clients through these interactions with an experienced regulatory affairs team that can provide extensive expertise in clinical and statistical aspects of rare disease studies to meet regulatory expectations.

-Rare Disease Clinical Trial Experts
+Rare Disease Consortium of Experts

 Designing protocols and executing studies in limited patient populations require specialized expertise.
 Our integrated board-certified physicians, including pediatricians, have backgrounds in treating patients with rare diseases/conditions and understand the complexity involved.